 Cooperative Strategies prepared a Subdivision Yield Analysis for Albemarle County Public Schools, published August 23, 2021.
 The report includes a table estimating student yields by school district and housing type.
-This calculation is consistent with the applicant's analysis of the actual number of school children living in similar multifamily projects it has developed: based on its project's actual multiplier of 0.17 (across grade levels) and the number of units the Applicant intends to build (308), the Applicant predicts the multi-family units of Phase 2 would produce 52 students.
+This calculation is consistent with the applicant's analysis of the actual number of school children living in similar multifamily projects it has developed: based on its project's actual multiplier of 0.17 (across grade levels), the Applicant predicts the multifamily units of Phase 2 would produce 52 students.
 Based on these calculations, this application's requested change in dwelling unit type mix in Phase 2 would produce 18 more school children from the Project overall (existing Phase 1 plus the amended Phase 2) than the Project as currently approved.
-The yield analysis below uses the maximum number of units in Phase 2 (324), which shows that maximum buildout would produce 20 more students than the approved plan.